alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Is an Annulment Cheaper Than Divorce In Alabama?

-An annulment in Alabama is cheaper than a divorce in terms of time cost and process.
+An annulment in Alabama is typically cheaper than a divorce in terms of time cost and process.
 This is because annulment of the state law is a corrective process and not an attempt to adjudicate between two people.
-However, all annulment cases must pass through the minimum judicial process of filing, hearing, and a court order.
+However, all annulment cases should pass through the minimum judicial process of filing, hearing, and a court order.

 What is an Uncontested Divorce in Alabama?